maryannintech/maryannintech/README.md

 ### What I'm working on

-- ⚒️ **Skill Garden** — A self-coaching web app to help you track what you want to learn — in a visual, motivating way.
+- ⚒️ **Skill Garden** — A self-coaching web app to help you track what you want to learn.
+Using Vanilla JS